|Author: Prince Foday|

 Health promotion on cancer can make people to be aware and alerted about cancer and this can generate the needed caution for people to avoid it.
 People will take up precautionary measures to avoid potential cancer.
 The cure for cancer derived from research can help save cancer patients and put their lives back to normal or give them the needed relief from the trauma and frustrations from cancer.
 Those that recover from cancer can be able and fit to work and this will make them provide services to raise revenue to meet their domestic expenses and save to meet unexpected situations or unforeseen contingencies.

 Health promotion may sometimes be misleading and this will make the target group to take up the wrong information.
 Battison, T. (2002) presented that unfortunately not all information passed around is entirely accurate and the myths that circulate can result in people believing wrongly about the causes and control of the disease.
 This may cause people to suffer unnecessary guilt and anxiety as to whether or not they caused their own cancer and about how the cause of the sickness will run.
 For example, it is commonly supposed that having cancer implies lingering and painful death, which is not true.
 The statement from Battison implies how the wrong awareness about cancer can lead people to imbibe fictitious information on cancer.
 Having the wrong information that cancer will lead to death will put the target group into immense fear that will be difficult to heal.
-The experimental treatment may cause harm, say, the use of X-ray to diagnose cancer will generate radioactive radiation which can be dangerous to the patient.
+The experimental treatment may cause harm, say; the use of X-ray to diagnose cancer will generate radioactive radiation which can be dangerous to the patient.
 The trauma and frustrations from cancer can breed a psychological torture which cannot be easy to heal.
-Batttison further expressed that a diagnose of cancer can invariably trigger strong emotions, leaving everyone involved feeling scared and confused.
+Batttison further expressed that diagnose of cancer can invariably trigger strong emotions, leaving everyone involved feeling scared and confused.
 Initial reactions may vary, but most people express shock and disbelief and often ask the same questions over and over again: What did I do wrong?
 What can I do about this dreadful thing that is happening to me?
 Battison’s statement touches on what exactly our society feels about cancer.
 Any victim of cancer is bound to have that fear and mental torture and some may not even cope with it.
 The stigma attached to the dreadful disease will live any to embrace the fear that accompanies it and lives the one having the disease to a perpetual psychological torture.
 It can cost money and time for the patient, as the patient needs to make ongoing visits to the hospital and this involves money and time.

 Based on the discussions above, one would conclude that it is great thing to do to finance cancer.
 If anyone could argue this, then it is like prioritising money than human health.
 We human beings are valued more than money.
 The brain behind the creation of money to solve the problems associated with barter system (exchange of good for good) emanated out of sound health, hence, the need to spend money on health and cancer being one of the health problems.
 The brain can only function well when one is healthy.
 We can only think and act effectively when we are healthy.
 There are three important phases to cancer and they are: Awareness Phase, research phase and rehabilitation Phase.
 These phases require finance.
 The awareness phase is the sensitisation stage and this stage needs oral, written and visual medium to get the message to the target group.
 There is the demand for using newspapers, magazines, journals, radio, billboards and so forth and all these sensitisation outlets require money.
 Research on cancer desires huge amount of money and the gains from it outweighs the money spent on it.
-Those with cancer requires rehabilitation due to the ongoing fear, trauma and psychological torture that are linked with the victim.
+Those with cancer require rehabilitation due to the ongoing fear, trauma and psychological torture that are linked with the victim.
 Finance is needed to cure those with cancer and give hope to those affected and this demands professionalism or the ideal institution to deliver that.
-No matter what arguments that may emerge to counter the need for financing cancer, human lives are Paramount and health is wealth.
-This is because a health population can build on the wealth of the nation.
+No matter what arguments that may emerge to counter the need for financing cancer, human lives are paramount and health is wealth.
+This is because a healthy population can build on the wealth of the nation.
 We are all human beings and that humility and finance provided for those affected by cancer are important ingredients in creating an impact on their lives.
 Every little financial contribution can be of great help in striving towards a cancer free society.

 Amstrong, S. (2014), P53: The Gene that cracked the Cancer Code, ISBN (Paper Back): 978-1-4729-1052-3